Professional Doctorate in International Business (DIB)

 - Please request for scholarships for other regions (Europe, the Middle East, Latin America...)

-Download the syllabus of the Doctorate Business in Africa (PDF)
+Download the syllabus of the Professional Doctorate in Business in Africa (PDF)

-Graduate students in the Master in Business in Sub-Saharan Africa of EENI can
+Graduate students in the Professional Master in Business in Sub-Saharan Africa of EENI can

 enrol directly on the Doctorate in International Business specialisation Africa